You may be wondering:

 Due to my limited time here in Antigua, I had to crowd in as many things to do as I possibly can.
 I know how that feels.
 You can’t really feel the city, you can’t really explore, and you can’t really delve into the culture as much as you wish.
-If that’s the case, this perfect 3-day itinerary in Antigua is for you!

-Well, it turns out you can experience the authentic and historical culture of this thriving city.
+It turns out you can experience the authentic and historical culture of this thriving city.
 You can see the jaw-dropping volcanoes and flourishing verdant plants that surround this city.
 Delve into the heavily influenced Spanish culture and explore popular sites that are praised by the architectural community.

-Furthermore, the air was crisp and the scenery was green, vibrant, and beautiful!
 The buildings stood out due to their brilliant colors.
 The vibe of the city was so peaceful and it engaged every sense in your body to want to start your amazing adventure.
 The whole city draws you in emotionally and seems to always engage you into the history of it.

 But, here’s the deal:

-Despite the breathtaking views, one of the optimal activities to do is getting to know the locals.
+Despite the breathtaking views, one of the optimal activities to do in Antigua is getting to know the locals.
 They are the building blocks in Antigua, for they play an essential role in offering the most memorable experience.

 Trek the Streets Around the Santa Catalina Arch